nayanadasgupta/abusing_hidden_properties_node_js_attack/README.md

 # Abusing Hidden Properties to Attack the Node.js Ecosystem

-Implementation of Abusing Hidden Properties to Attack the Node.js Ecosystem ([Xiao et. al. 2021](https://www.usenix.org/conference/usenixsecurity21/presentation/xiao)), with examples of vulnerable code and how they can be exploitated.
+Implementation of Abusing Hidden Properties to Attack the Node.js Ecosystem ([Xiao et. al. 2021](https://www.usenix.org/conference/usenixsecurity21/presentation/xiao)), with examples of vulnerable code and how they can be exploited.
 This repository also includes linter code that outlines how some hidden property vulnerabilities can be detected.

 ## Create a MySQL Database for Testing